Crossing the Las Tablillas/Los Chiles Border from Nicaragua to Costa Rica

 Changing Money:

-You can change leftover Córdobas at the San Carlos bus terminal.
-Just keep back 60 for the fare.
-I changed 180 C$ here.
+You can change leftover Córdobas (C$) at the San Carlos bus terminal.
+I kept 60 C$ aside for the ride and changed the rest.

 You can also change money shortly before the border.
 The minivan stops!

-And again, once you exit the Nicaraguan immigration.
-I changed 20 USD here to.
-I got 650 Colones to the dollar.
+I changed 20 USD at the exit at Nicaraguan immigration.
+I got 650 Costa Rica Colones (CRC) to the dollar.

 So that was the border crossing experience as of the end of August 2022

-Banco Nacional in Costa Rica offer free ATM withdrawals.
+The Banco Nacional in Costa Rica has free ATM withdrawals.

 One of the cool things you can do in La Fortuna that doesn’t require a guide or tour is to visit the La Fortuna Waterfall.
 I walked there and back.
 Bit of a ways, though.
 Super hot and sweaty: